Search the VMware Knowledge Base (KB)

 - Deploy the OVF and transfer data

 - Configure the appliance via the admin web interface

 To deploy the OVF and transfer data:

-- Deploy the latest vRealize Operations Manager vApp (formerly known as vCenter Operations Manager vApp OVF file.
+- Deploy the latest vRealize Operations Manager vApp (formerly known as vCenter Operations Manager) (vApp), OVF file.
 (This is the new vApp we work with in this procedure.)

 - Power on the vRealize Operations Manager vApp (the new vApp) for the first time.